On p-elliptic divergence form operators and holomorphic semigroups: Introduction and main results

 \subsection{Main results}

-Our main result gives a precise extension of the extrapolation range for operators with $p$-elliptic coefficients.
+Our main result gives an extension of the extrapolation range for operators with $p$-elliptic coefficients that bridges the gap between the optimal ranges for general complex and real coefficients.
 In view of the discussion above this is only of interest in dimension $d \geq 3$.
+What remains open is the question whether this range is optimal over the class of all $p$-elliptic matrices.

 We shall work under the assumption of (Sobolev) embedding properties of the form domain $\V$ that are made precise in Section~\ref{Subsec: embedding properties}.
 Here, we only mention that the homogeneous version holds without any restrictions on $O$ in case of pure Dirichlet conditions and for mixed boundary conditions if $O$ is bounded, connected, and Lipschitz regular around the Neumann boundary part.

 \begin{theorem} Let $d \geq 3$ and assume that $\V$ has the embedding property.
 If $A$ is $p$-elliptic, then for every $\eps > 0$ the semigroup $(\e^{-\eps t}T(t))_{t \geq 0}$ generated by $-L-\eps$ extrapolates to a $C_0$-semigroup on $\L^q(O)$ provided that